-If your Mail app or Calendar app gives a notification that Your Outlook account settings are out of date on your Windows 10 computer, then this post may interest you.
+If your Mail app or Calendar app gives a notification that Your Outlook account settings are out of date or Your account settings are out of date on your Windows 11/10 computer, then this post may interest you.

 Your Outlook account settings are out of date

-When you log in to your Windows 10 computer, you may suddenly see this notification pop up in the bottom right side of the screen.
+When you log in to your Windows computer, you may suddenly see this notification pop up on the bottom right side of the screen.

-Click on Fix account to let Windows 10 automatically fix the problem.
-When doing so you will see the following screen.
+Click on Fix account to let Windows 11/10 automatically fix the problem.
+When doing so, you will see the following screen.

 But there are reports that this Fix problem button is not working for some users.
 In that case, here are a few things you may want to try out.

-2] Did you change any of your Microsoft Account settings online?
+- Did you change any of your Hotmail, Outlook or Microsoft Account settings online?
 Maybe you changed your password.
-If so, your Mail app may want to sync its settings with Outlook.
-You should make sure that your latest password is the same on the web, in the Mail app and Outlook if you use it.
+If so, your Outlook or Mail app may want to sync its settings with Outlook.com.
+You should make sure that your latest password is the same on the web, in the Mail app and in Outlook if you use it.

 Having done these, see if the notification still appears or if the Fix problem button now works.